310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_1.md

 We’ve been splitting the work between us lately, so we can really get things going for 2wink~

-Though that means we only get to be together when we’re on the job, which is pretty lonely...
+Though that means we only get to be together when we’re on the job, which is pretty lonely…

-Not only that, but God was cruel enough to put me in a different dorm room from Yuuta-kun...
+Not only that, but God was cruel enough to put me in a different dorm room from Yuuta-kun…

 Uuu~ I’m super deprived of love~ You gotta be nice to me, Producer♪

 Ahaha, thank you!
 So you’ll give me advice on cooking?

-The crybaby trick always works, you’re too easy~...
-Ah, um, just talkin’ to myself!
+The crybaby trick always works, you’re too easy~… Ah, um, just talkin’ to myself!

 Hehe, anyway, CosPro makes a clear distinction between every type of role, so~